A Fully Analog Implementation of Model Predictive Control with Application to Buck Converters

 \section{Conclusions}

-This paper has introduced an analog circuit implementation of explicit Model Predictive Control (MPC) for Buck converters.
-The proposed solution exploits the piecewise affine structure of explicit MPC to map the control law directly into an analog architecture.
-Furthermore, state-of-the-art methodologies are adopted to minimize the number of regions, thus enabling real-time operation within fast sampling rates, a reduced number of components for implementation, and avoiding the overhead associated with digital implementations.
+This paper introduced a general methodology for implementing explicit model predictive control policies as fully analog electronic circuits.
+The proposed approach leverages the piecewise-affine structure of the control policy to map the control law into an analog architecture and employs tailored complexity-reduction strategies to minimize the number of components.
+This enables real-time operation within fast sampling rates and avoids the overhead associated with digital implementations.

-We theoretically establish stability guarantees for the closed-loop system using contraction theory to establish a sufficient condition for global exponential stability.
-The proposed circuit was validated through LTSpice and MATLAB Simulink simulations, which confirmed its ability to deliver robust disturbance rejection and maintain closed-loop performance across a wide range of uncertainties in Buck components.
+Our approach was applied to the control of DC-DC Buck converters, achieving effective rejection of load and line disturbances.
+We theoretically analyzed the robustness of closed-loop stability to bounded disturbances, leveraging contraction theory.
+The EMPC analog circuit was validated through extensive Monte Carlo and circuit-level simulations, demonstrating excellent disturbance rejection performance across a wide range of uncertainties.

-Future work will investigate strategies to overcome the presence of steady-state tracking error in the presence of modeling uncertainty and the application of the approach to other plants requiring fast sampling, e.g., different DC-DC converter topologies.
+Future work will explore the application of the approach to other plants that require fast sampling, such as different DC-DC converter topologies.